ntornberg/MyPackExt/README.md

 Early on I had to override some MyPack table styles, so there’s CSS being injected in a few places.
 Needs consolidation.

 ### Too many data types
 Data formats evolved as I pulled from different sources.
-It needs a proper abstraction pass.
+It needs a proper abstracton.

 ### Heavy UI lists (GEP + Plans)
 Those views display a lot of data.
 I ended up with a tree-based UI to keep things usable, but there’s likely leftover code from prior attempts.